sueszli/autograd.c/CODE_STYLE.md

 C Specific:

+- Everything, especially pointers are `const` by default.
+Only drop `const` when mutation is strictly required
 - Use explicit types only (e.g., `int64_t`, `float64_t`), no implicit types (`int`, `float`)
 - Avoid architecture-dependent types (e.g., `size_t`, `long`) to ensure portability. use fixed-size explicit types instead